-In 2007, I had an opportunity to coach a leader who was “the CEO in waiting.”
-That engagement was unlike any of my other coaching engagements.
-That experience would help shape my view that coaching at the CEO and c-suite level requires a unique approach.
-Over the years, I’ve learned that c-suite coaching requires the following three areas of focus.
+In 2007, Damien had an opportunity to coach a leader who was “the CEO in waiting.”
+That engagement was unlike any of his other coaching engagements and that experience would help shape his view that coaching at the CEO and c-suite level requires a unique approach.
+Over the years, he has determined that c-suite coaching requires the following three areas of focus.

 Every leader is unique and leads in unique circumstances.
-I approach customization in two ways.
-First, it honors the fact that we humans are complex; a cookie-cutter approach to individual leaders is unhelpful.
+Damien approaches customization in two ways.
+First, he honors the fact that humans are complex; a cookie-cutter approach to supporting individual leaders is unhelpful.
 Second, leadership is situational—what a leader needs to do depends on what’s happening at the company: the unique business context.

 At the c-suite level, coaching needs to be heavily customized to the specific leader who is working in a particular business context.

 Senior leaders often have a handful of development opportunities.
 An effective coaching engagement should prioritize those development opportunities so that the work has a significant, strategic impact.